ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

   * typedef long double extended;  -> quad?
 1. add vararg constructor for Dimensions or parameter pack
 1. change deepdims from std::vector<Dimensions> to initlist<Dimensions>. define a class deepdims
-1. allow VEctor, Matrix, Tensor to be initialized from deep dims
+1. allow VEctor, Matrix, MultiArray to be initialized from deep dims
 1. create a Array3 type

 ### v3.7 Display Refactoring